TotalTechGeek/DiscreteCrypt/readme.md

 MSVC support may be added in the future.

----
-## Tool Documentation
+## User Documentation

-The documentation for the tool is avaiable [here](http://totaltechgeek.github.io/DiscreteCrypt/DiscreteCrypt%20Documentation.html).
+The documentation for the tool is available [here](http://totaltechgeek.github.io/DiscreteCrypt/DiscreteCrypt%20Documentation.html).